 The Business Law Conferences at the University of Maryland School of Law regularly address cutting-edge issues on a variety of business-related topics.
 Speakers and panelists include nationally recognized lawyers, judges, and scholars active in public and private practice, where legal issues are pervasive and increasingly complex.
-Past conferences topics have included the establishment of separate business courts, the role of mutual funds in the financial system and their relationships to investors and issuers, and the trend among numerous courts toward the imposition of a common law duty running from a corporation’s board of directors to the corporation’s creditors.
-Recent forums have also focused on the Enron scandal and the Sarbanes-Oxley Act, with Senator Paul Sarbanes of Maryland speaking at the latter.
+Past conference topics have included cybersecurity, business arbitration, counterfeiting, social media and the law, the intersection of sports and business, and the impact of the first amendment and American business, among others.

 Papers by conference speakers also appear in the Business Law Program's journal, The Journal of Business and Technology Law.

 The University of Maryland School of Law Business Law Program and the Business Law Society co-sponsor the Business Law Mentoring Initiative.
 At the heart of this initiative are our students, and its purpose centers on first year law students gaining a better understanding and appreciation for the myriad of activities undertaken in the course of a day by practicing—and non-practicing—lawyers working in the world of business and commerce.

 By spending the day with alumni and friends who are practicing business lawyers or those who are actively engaged in business, we believe that our law students gain invaluable insight, exposure, and guidance to help them in choosing their law school courses and considering their career options.
 This initiative is a win-win in that our law students benefit, while our volunteer mentors are given the opportunity to influence and help shape the future legal and business careers of our students.